Gendo Ikari: Merchandise and legacy

-Gendo has been used to produce merchandising items, such as sunglasses and eyeglasses, action figures, collectible models, shirts, culinary products, and reproductions of his clothing for cosplay.
+Gendo has been used to produce merchandising items, such as sunglasses and eyeglasses, collectible models, shirts, and culinary products.
 Gendo has appeared in video games and spin-offs based on the original animated series, and in media unrelated to the Neon Genesis Evangelion franchise, such as in the Million Arthur video games, Monster Strike, and Puzzle & Dragons.
-The character was also used for campaigns of Japan Racing Association and for advertisements of the Schick razor company, a collaboration that attracted the attention of animation fans and was renewed years after the first advertising video.
-In 2011, he inspired an attraction at the Japanese amusement park Fuji-Q Highland.
-In 2015, Gendo, along with other characters from the series, was used for features on the 500 Type Eva, a high-speed train dedicated to Evangelion.
+The character was used for campaigns of Japan Racing Association and for advertisements of the Schick razor company, a collaboration that attracted the attention of animation fans and was renewed years after the first advertising video.
+In 2011, he also inspired an attraction at the Japanese amusement park Fuji-Q Highland.

+In 2015, Gendo was used along with other characters from the series for features on the 500 Type Eva, a high-speed train dedicated to Evangelion.
 Famous people, including Minoru Takashita, president of the AnimeJapan company; Takashi Kawamura, mayor of Nagoya; and economist Takkaki Mitsuhashi, who founded a Cosplay Party for the 2010 Japanese House of Councillors election, have paid homage to Gendo by cosplaying as him.
 Gendo has also inspired the pose of a character that appears in the opening sequence of the video game Evil Factory, developed by Neople.